q335r49/microviche/README.md

 `p` `P` | *put obtained after / before*| |`q` `esc`|*quit*

 <dt>Label color and position
-<dd>When `c`hanging a label in the map, you're also prompted for a (optional) highlight group and (optional) position.
-You can press `tab` at the highlight prompt for auto-completion from the list of currently defined highlights.
+<dd>When `c`hanging a label in the map, you're also prompted for an optional highlight group and optional position.
+You can press `tab` at the highlight prompt to auto-complete from currently defined highlights.

-Positioning commands can move the cursor and the split from their default positions (top left corner and leftmost split, respectively).
+Positioning commands move the cursor and the split from their initial position at the top left corner and leftmost split, respectively.
 For example, say you want to label a heading that occurs 20 lines down the block.
 You can center the split and position the cursor at the heading via <samp>&nbsp;C20j</samp>.
-When movement is defined for a block, `F10``.` *snap to grid* will perform that movement.
+When movement is defined for a grid, `F10``.` *snap to grid* will perform that movement.
 The complete syntax is:

 Syntax | Action | | Syntax | Action
 --- | --- | --- | --- | ---